-The University’s Corporate Plan acknowledges and celebrates the Social Charter through the identification of 19 Signature Projects.
+The University’s Corporate Plan acknowledged and celebrated the Social Charter through the identification of 19 Signature Projects.

-The 19 Social Charter Signature Projects featured encapsulate the breadth of activity that Queen’s students and staff carry out every day, as well as representing the principles and themes contained within the Charter.
+The original 19 Social Charter Signature Projects featured encapsulated the breadth of activity that Queen’s students and staff carry out every day, as well as representing the principles and themes contained within the Charter.

 Visit our Corporate Plan for 2016-21 website for more information on the further development of our University over the coming five years.
 The corporate plan will support the delivery of Vision 2020 underpinned by our Priorities for Growth and our Core Values.